-A FORMER Great Sutton man is hoping he will soon be released from quarantine near Hong Kong after sitting near to an aeroplane passenger with swine flu.
+A CHESTER couple are hoping their son will soon be released from quarantine near Hong Kong after sitting next to a passenger with swine flu.

-His parents, Geoff and Janet Davies, of Elizabeth Crescent, Queens Park, Chester, said Jonathan, 39, was ‘perfectly all right’ but stuck in a camp unable to return to Shanghai, where he lives and works.
+Geoff and Janet Davies, of Elizabeth Crescent, Queens Park, said son Jonathan, 39, was ‘perfectly all right’ but stuck in a camp unable to return to Shanghai, China, where he lives and works.

-The ex-pat, who has two sisters, had no idea he was sitting next to a Mexican man with the virus when he took a China Airlines flight from Shanghai to Hong Kong last Thursday.
+The ex-pat, who has two sisters – one of whom lives in Hoole – had no idea he was sitting next to a Mexican man with the virus when he took a China Airlines’ flight from Shanghai to Hong Kong last Thursday.

 Jonathan then caught another flight to Hanoi, Vietnam, to spend the May Day weekend with friends.